gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Reminds her of a spider plucking its web
   - Sindy: "It's all so clean"
     - The Gears: "Central waits for the Makers to return."
-    - Sindy: "Like Patient in Darkness"
+    - Sindy: "Like Patient in Darkness."
-    - The Gears: "The outstation warden bot?
-No. The waiting made that one... deviate.
-Central has remained true to its programming."
+    - The Gears (sharply): "No. Central merey waits.
+Patient in Darkness was...more active."
   - Ride a conveyor past broken bots
     - Gears: "Parts of me.
 Sacrifices are necessary."
   - Lose their footing crossing a shaky walkway